muratk5n/thirdwave/en/README.md

 ---

-*Call of Duty* mission *Behind Enemy Lines* has nice backdrop..
-Saw someone else's play, not a big dumb non-stop action, lots of moving around silently, gives gamer more time to enjoy the environment.
+*Call of Duty* mission *Behind Enemy Lines* has a scenic backdrop..
+Saw someone else's play, not a big dumb non-stop action, lots of moving around silently, gives gamer more time to explore the environment.
 Decade old but still good.

 ---